SulaimanB1/Driving-School-Website/README.md

 - A booking page including a form that sends the necessary information for any customer inquiry.

 It was built using React, Tailwind and Vite.

-Please feel free to run the project locally.